GoogleChrome/web.dev/src/site/content/en/blog/catalina-system-ui/index.md

   </video>
 </figure>

-On macOS 10.14, the `system-ui` font switched between two fonts depending on the target font size.
+On Mojave (macOS 10.14), the `system-ui` font switched between two fonts depending on the target font size.
 When text was under `20px`, macOS used "San Francisco Text".
 When text was `20px` or over, macOS used "San Francisco Display".
 Optical sizing was built statically into two separate fonts.

 Catalina (macOS 10.15) shipped a new united variable font for San Francisco.
 No more managing "Text" and "Display".
 It also gained the new variation setting [`opsz`](#opsz) described earlier.